airalab/robonomics-wiki/docs/en/hass-install-image.md

 After flashing, open the SD card's storage and navigate inside the `boot` folder of the card.

 Inside this folder you need to create a `wpa_supplicant.conf` file, where you will provide your network credentials.
-Parse to the file next:
+Paste the following to the file:
 ```shell
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1